2020PB/police-brutality/reports/Virginia.md

 ### Police fire tear gas and rubber bullets at peaceful protest | June 15th

-Around 10 pm on June 15th, peaceful protestors gathered outside the Richmond Police Headquarters at some distance from the officers.
-Officers fired tear gas and rubber bullets at protestors.
+Around 10 pm on June 15th, peaceful protesters gathered outside the Richmond Police Headquarters at some distance from the officers.
+Officers fired tear gas and rubber bullets at protesters.

 Richmond was no longer under curfew restrictions at this time.

-In addition, one protestor's phone was shot.
+In addition, one protester's phone was shot.
 Police also appear to deploy pepper spray about an hour after the initial shots.

 tags: tear-gas, rubber-bullet, shoot, protester, property-destruction, pepper-spray, spray